-SK telecom is helping children living in isolated island and mountain villages to imagine the richer future that will be available to them through the application of 5G and ICT.
-Our "T.um Mobile," a mobile ICT experience center, travels to all parts of the country and the world to help reduce the information gap experienced by underprivileged children.
+SK Telecom visits children living in islands and mountain villages to give access to life-enriching technology through the application of 5G and ICT.
+"T.um Mobile," a mobile ICT experience center, is accessible in all parts of the country and other places around the world including Spain and Peru to help reduce the information gap experienced by underprivileged children.
 It introduces them to a new world through training in smart robot coding and a variety of ICT experiences, including AR, VR, and holograms.
+Using the unlimited potential of 5G and ICT, we will spread T.um Mobile to the far corners of the world.